The Entropic Signature of Class Speciation in Diffusion Models: Experimental Details Additional Results

-In this section additional entropy profiles align samples, similar to the Figure \ref{fig: stablediff_main} in the main body are provided.
-Two cases in which our metric fails to capture the relevant changes are also described.
-These are given by when the model fails to adhere to the prompt (such as the absence of the cat in the top left square in Figure \ref{fig: stablediff app failure 1}), or when the variant prompt samples differ significantly from the base prompt samples.
-In the latter measuring the conditional entropy does not solely measure when the specific attribute of the variants prompt is being generated but also depends on how the variant prompt differs non-negiligbly from the base prompt.
-Next the additional examples will be described one by one.
+This section provides additional entropy profiles together with the corresponding qualitative samples, following the presentation used in Figure \ref{fig: stablediff_main}.
+The examples serve two purposes.
+First, they show that the temporal ordering observed in the main text is reproducible across additional samples and base prompts.
+Second, they illustrate limitations of the metric in cases where the semantic comparison is not cleanly controlled.

+A first limitation occurs when the model does not adhere sufficiently to the prompt.
+In such cases, the measured entropy profile may no longer correspond to the intended semantic attribute, because the attribute is absent or only weakly realized in the generated sample.
+This failure mode is illustrated in Figure~\ref{fig:stablediff_app_failure_1}, where the cat is missing from the top-left sample.
+A second limitation arises when the variant prompt differs substantially from the base prompt beyond the targeted attribute.
+In that case, the conditional entropy does not exclusively measure when the specified attribute is generated; it also reflects broader distributional differences between the base-prompt and variant-prompt samples.

-First two different samples using the same base and variant prompts as in the main body are shown in Figures \ref{fig: stablediff app2} and \ref{fig: stablediff app3}.
-The same conclusions are visible as in the examples displayed in the main body.
-Again the same sequence of generation can be observed.
-At snapshot (a) only the low frequency prompts seem to have an impact.
-At snapshot (b) the windows seem to be also resolved and finally at (c) all variants of the prompt have been generated.
+We first consider two additional samples generated from the same base and variant prompts as in the main text.
+Figures~\ref{fig:stablediff_app2} and~\ref{fig:stablediff_app3} show that the qualitative sequence of generation remains consistent with the examples reported in the main body.
+At snapshot~(a), only coarse, low-frequency prompt components appear to affect the sample.
+At snapshot~(b), larger structural elements such as windows are resolved.
+By snapshot~(c), the relevant prompt variants are visually expressed in the generated samples.

+The same progression is visible in a second independent sample with the same prompt family.
+Again, coarse scene-level properties are resolved earlier, whereas more localized or semantically specific attributes emerge later in the sampling trajectory.